kweiberth/nemo-saucelabs/README.md

 ### Details

-`nemo-saucelabs` plugin exposes methods to update and get information about sauce labs job.
+`nemo-saucelabs` plugin exposes methods to update the meta-data of running Sauce Labs job, e.g. Test Name, Test tags, Build Id and Test result (Pass/Fail) on Sauce Labs dashboard.
 Once `nemo-saucelabs` plugin is registered, you will have `nemo.saucelabs` object available.

 ### Methods